openedx/edx-documentation/en_us/install_operations/source/index.rst

 This guide provides instructions for using your own instance of the Open edX platform and associated applications.

-This document applies to the most recent version of the Open edX platform, that is, it applies to the *master* branch of the edX platform.
-This document also contains instructions for installing Open edX releases.
-The most recent release of the Open edX platform is :ref:`Lilac <Open edX Lilac Release>`.

-You can install any release of the Open edX platform.
-For most situations, edX recommends that you install the most recent release.
-However, if your organization or project is currently running an earlier release, or your software requires a specific release, you may want to install an earlier release.
+The most recent Open edX release will be found on the `Open edX Named Releases page`_.
+It is strongly recommended to use `Tutor`_ for both development and installation.
+It is also recommended to stay up-to-date with the latest Open edX release, as previous releases are unsupported by the community.
+See the `Open edX Release Schedule`_ for information on release dates and end-of-life support.

+You *can* install any release of the Open edX platform, but note the community will likely be unable to answer questions about issues you encounter.
+Please be aware that older releases do not receive security fixes or any of the latest features, and documentation on docs.openedx.org will always reflect the latest release.

+release.

 .. toctree::